sodabubblewine/sodabubblewine.github.io/README.md

 3. supplemented lexical substitutions (SLS) of validities denote everywhere (Quine); and
 4. denotata are inherited (Tarski) alethically, i.e.
     1. joint denials denote where and only where (waow) each of their components don't (Peirce, Sheffer),
-    2. existential closure denote waow there is some where denoted by their component (Boole, Quine, Hailperin), and
+    2. existential closures denote waow there is some where denoted by their component (Boole, Quine, Hailperin), and
     3. existential croppings denote the left part of waow their compound does with some item, with the right part of the same whereabouts (Frege, Russell, Quine), and
 5. recombically (Russell, Schönfinkel, Curry, Bernays, Tarski, Quine, Charles H. Moore), i.e.
     1. components of drops denote the left part of the left part of waow their comopund does with the right part of the same whereabouts,